math-reis/python-basic-projects/arithmetic-formatter/README.md

 # Arithmetic Formatter

-This is a project made as a requirement to obtain the certificate of the course [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) from freeCodeCamp.org.
+This is a project made as a requirement to obtain the certificate of the course [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) from freeCodeCamp.

 ### Assignment